Year in review 2020

 The Staff Publications Open Access Repository Team created a list of the most popular 100 downloads from the repository to celebrate the Trust’s Centenary.
 The Repository continues to grow with almost 2300 records, now also including TV and radio appearances.

-The library uses Twitter, Facebook and Pinterest as key means of communication with our users.
+The library uses Twitter, Facebook and Pinterest as one of the many ways of communicating with our users.
 We earn around 25k impressions a month and have 3736 followers on Twitter.
 On Facebook our monthly reach is around 2.5K with 1.9K of engagements.
 We use Pinterest to highlight our new books, ebooks, and staff publications, with our pins reaching about 10k monthly viewers.

 Covid-19 has introduced us all to different ways of working, some of which are arguably more efficient and effective.
 With restricted budgets and staffing pressures, we need to consider these new ways of working, as it isn’t possible, in most cases, to do more with less staff and funding.
 So we will be thinking of new developments and a direction of travel that would fit in with the work of the Trust, particularly DET.